bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 When should I contact my healthcare provider about night sweats?

-You should contact your healthcare provider if your night sweats are severe, persistent, or accompanied by other concerning symptoms such as fever, unexplained weight loss, or signs of infection.
-Your provider can help determine whether your symptoms are related to raloxifene or another underlying condition and recommend appropriate management or further evaluation.
+Contact your healthcare provider if your night sweats are severe, persist, or are accompanied by other concerning symptoms like fever, unexplained weight loss, or signs of an infection.
+Your provider can help determine whether your symptoms are due to raloxifene or another underlying condition and advise you on the best course of action.